fbpx

 cost efficient cooling

 To start with, we need to look at the obvious.
-Last summer we were probably all sitting in the direct breeze of a household fan.
-This year that seems so decadent, showing quite how fast times have changed.
-The good news is that fans are surprisingly energy-efficient, especially when compared to an electric air-conditioning unit.
+Fans are surprisingly energy-efficient, especially when compared to an electric air-conditioning unit.
 That however, does not mean they are affordable to many.

 According to Appliance Analyst, to work out the cost of running your fan, you need to understand how much you pay per unit of energy (1kw).
 This should be listed on your energy bill.
-According to the Energy Saving Trust “the national average price (as of November 2021) per pence/kWh of electricity is 20.33p.
-We have rounded it to 20p for illustration purposes”.
+According to the Energy Saving Trust the national average price (as of April 2024) per pence/kWh of electricity is 24.5p.

 • An example 18-inch bladed floor fan uses up to 110 watts at full speed, which is 0.1 kWh.
-So if you’re paying 20p for energy,, it’d cost 2p an hour to run.
-Over 10 hours, it would cost 20p.
+So if you’re paying 25p for energy, it’d cost 2.5p an hour to run.
+Over 10 hours, it would cost 25p.

-• An example tower fan that uses 35 watts or 0.035 kWh is even cheaper to run at less than 1p an hour and over 10 hours, just 7p”.
+• We’re particular fans (ha!) of the Presto 29 inch tower fan which is the cheapest and yet most efficient, as it uses 45 watts or 0.045 kWh is even cheaper to run at 1.1p an hour and over 10 hours, just 11p.

 How to Choose A Cheap to Run Fan